meaghanfitzgerald/ACPs/ACPs/273-24-hour-minimum-staking-period/README.md

 ### Current State

-The Avalanche Primary Network currently requires validators to stake for a minimum of 2 weeks (336 hours) to be eligible for staking rewards.
+The Avalanche Primary Network currently requires validators and delegators to stake for a minimum of 2 weeks (336 hours) to be eligible for staking rewards.
 While this ensures validator commitment to network security, it creates friction for participants who require more flexible liquidity access.

 ### Benefits of a Shorter Minimum Period